videolan/vlckit/README.md

 ### Patches

-If you like the more classic apporach, you can submit patches!
+If you like the more classic approach, you can submit patches!

 For detailed explanation on how to do so, please read our wiki page on [how to send patches](https://wiki.videolan.org/Sending_Patches_VLC/).